metaversedataman/smartresult-v1/README.md

 2. Fill them with the desired data

-3. Zip them and one file
+3. Zip them as one file

 4. Upload the file to generate the results